carpentries-incubator/geospatial-python/_episodes/02-raster-reproject.md

 Sometimes we encounter raster datasets that do not "line up" when plotted or analyzed.
 Rasters that don't line up are most often in different Coordinate Reference Systems (CRS), otherwise known as "projections".
 This episode explains how to deal with rasters in different, known CRSs.
-It will walk though reprojecting rasters in Python using the `reproject()` function in the `rasterio.warp` submodule.
+It will first walk though the traditional method for reprojecting rasters in Python using the `reproject()` function in the `rasterio.warp` submodule.
+It will then show how to accomplish this with less lines using the `rioxarray` library.

 ## Raster Projection in R